Can I get a mortgage with a bad credit rating?

 I’ve been told ‘no’ elsewhere

-Many lenders are not interested in bad credit.
+Many lenders are not interested in helping applicants that have bad credit.

-Many brokers have little experience and knowledge with bad credit.
+And many brokers have little experience and knowledge of getting a mortgage with bad credit.

 What if I don’t know how bad my credit history is?